mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 I experimented with adding / removing oversampling, however the effects were not obvious.

-Problems / Shortcomings
+### Problems / Open Points
-* reproduce runs
-* faster training/testing experience would be nice
+* It was not possible to reproduce training results, as setting the random seed was never really possible.
+It seems that keras/tensorflow have random generators that don't rely on the random seed that you can set from outside.
+* An open point is track 2.
+Although I succeeded in creating models that could cope with track 2, I never got one that could handle both tracks.
+I suspected that the model was overfitting to one of the tracks and tried to reduce that but the results varied too much and there wasn't an obvious convergence towards a solution.
-* loss is not a good indicator for how well the model drives
+* Loss is not a good indicator for how well the model drives.
+The training and validation losses are very misleading, maybe due to the limited amount of data or due to the imbalance in the data.
+The only way to tell whether a model worked was to start up the simulator.
-*